How to Become a Kinesiologist

 Accreditation

 Earning a degree from an accredited school ensures the highest standards in education.
-It also impacts students' ability to qualify for federal financial aid, transfer credits, and gain employment.
+It also impacts your ability to qualify for federal financial aid, transfer credits, and find a job.
 Legitimate institutional accreditation for online schools is particularly important.

-To ensure proper accreditation, students can check the U.S. Department of Education's accreditation database or the Council for Higher Education Accreditation database.
+To ensure proper accreditation, check the U.S. Department of Education’s accreditation database or the Council for Higher Education Accreditation database.

 Programs may also earn accreditation.
 In kinesiology, programs are accredited by the CAAHEP.
-Students must graduate from CAAHEP-accredited programs to qualify for the RKT credential.
+You must graduate from a CAAHEP-accredited program to qualify for the RKT credential.

 Licensing and Certification